dart-lang/site-www/src/content/guides/packages.md

   - packages/server_package
 ```

-* For each of the existing `pubspec.yaml`s, make sure their sdk constraint is at
+* For each of the existing `pubspec.yaml`s, make sure their SDK constraint is at
   least `^3.6.0` and add a `resolution` entry:

   ```yaml